-An easy, 10 ingredient vegan chocolate cake that's completely gluten-free.
+An easy, 10 ingredient vegan gluten free chocolate cake.
 Perfect for birthdays and celebrations.

-I've been getting increasingly frustrated with vegan, gluten-free cakes I've bought tasting of sugar and not a lot else, so wanted to create a vegan chocolate cake recipe that tastes like a real cake, made with real ingredients.
+But I've been getting increasingly frustrated with vegan gluten-free cakes I've bought tasting of sugar and not a lot else, so wanted to create a chocolate cake recipe that tastes like a real cake - rich, and made with real ingredients.

-I most recently made this cake several weeks ago at Christmas and I kid you not, it was gone within two days!
-To anyone who thinks vegan cakes can't taste rich delicious - I challenge you to make this cake and not devour it in a day.
+I most recently made this cake several weeks ago for a treat and I kid you not, it was gone within two days!
+To anyone who thinks vegan cakes can't taste rich delicious - I challenge you to make this and not devour it in a day.

-Also, don't be put off by the length of the ingredients list!
-This cake isn't that complicated to make.
-That said, I do have a few tips:
+Don't be put off by the ingredients list! - This cake isn't that complicated to make.

-1) Use ripe bananas - they will mash much more easily.
+Use very ripe bananas - They will mash much more easily than greener ones.

-2) You're welcome to use cocoa instead of cacao powder - cacao has more nutrients in but it is more expensive.
+You're welcome to use cocoa instead of cacao powder - Cacao has more nutrients in but it is more expensive.

-3) Follow the instructions below closely for making the coconut cream.
-Although very simple to make, this is probably the trickiest part of the recipe as everything needs to stay cold so it doesn't melt.
+Follow the instructions closely for making the coconut cream - Although very simple to make, this is probably the trickiest part of the recipe as everything needs to stay cold so it doesn't melt.
 Enjoy!

 - 2 x 18cm cake tins